 The point is, there is no “one right way” a child should be.
 God created each child to carry out a special mission.
 Only time will tell what their mission is.

 And if you think about it, good parenting is largely about preparing our kids for their mission.
-It’s about forgetting our fantasies, becoming a student of our children, and seeing God as the authority of their life, choosing to work with His plan rather than against it.
+It’s about forgetting our fantasies, becoming a student of our children (as a mom told me recently, each one is a “mystery box” to be discovered), and seeing God as the authority of their life, choosing to work with His plan rather than against it.

 It takes every personality under the sun to make the world go ‘round.
 We need kids who are gentle, passionate, quiet, spunky, fearless, driven, outspoken, observant, funny, practical, reserved, and bold.